 Look into Discounts

 People often overlook this step, but chances are, there will be a discount for you.
-There are such things as military, student, and senior discounts.
+There are such things as military, good student, and senior discounts.
 There are also discounts for bundling insurance policies with the same provider, as well as being a safe driver by taking a defensive driving course.

 Many people believe that sticking with the same insurer throughout your lifetime will save you money.
 This is actually false.
 It is standard practice for insurance companies to slowly increase the rates of longtime customers as time goes by, in industry parlance, this is known as “rate optimization”.